What Is Virtual Staging? The Complete Guide for 2026

 How long does virtual staging take?

-AI-powered tools deliver results in 15-60 seconds.
-Human-designed virtual staging takes 24-48 hours.
-Traditional physical staging requires 1-2 weeks for consultation, delivery, and setup.
+AI-powered tools are built for fast proofing.
+Human-designed virtual staging often takes 24-48 hours.
+Traditional physical staging can require 1-2 weeks for consultation, delivery, and setup.

 Is virtual staging allowed on Zillow and Realtor.com?